Short Of Breath? 11 Reasons Why This Could Be A Cause For Concern

 Think asthma is a condition only young people suffer from?
 Think again.

 While it is true that most people develop asthma in childhood, asthma symptoms can appear at any age.

 Our blood contains about 20 to 30 trillion red blood cells (RBCs).
 RBCs contain hemoglobin - an iron-containing protein that enables RBCs to carry oxygen around the body.
-Anemia can occur if RBCs are destroyed, or lost through bleeding, or not replaced quickly enough.
-Because RBCs carry oxygen, having too few RBC reduces the delivery of oxygen to your lungs - causing shortness of breath.
+Anemia can occur if RBCs are destroyed, lost through bleeding, or not replaced quickly enough.
+Because RBCs carry oxygen, having too few RBCs reduces the delivery of oxygen to your lungs - causing shortness of breath.

 Other symptoms of anemia include tiredness, pale skin, a fast or irregular heart beat, and dizziness.

 Lung cancer kills more people than colon, breast, and prostate cancers combined.